7.5 The MRS and the Price Ratio

 This comparison of the MRS to the price ratio is critical for understanding consumer behavior, so let’s take some time to look at it in detail.
 First, let’s think about what it means for the MRS to be greater than the price ratio — e.g. at some point to the left of the optimal bundle.
 There are three ways we might think about this:

-Of course, the converse holds as well in all three interpretations: when $MRS < p_1/p_2$, the consumer is more willing to give up good 2 to get good 1 than the market requires; they derive less utility from good 1 than it costs, relative to good 2; and they got less “bang for the buck” from the last unit of good 1 they purchased than from the last unit of good 2; all of which would mean that they should shift their consumption from good 1 to good 2.
+Of course, the converse holds as well in all three interpretations: when $MRS < p_1/p_2$, the consumer is less willing to give up good 2 to get good 1 than the market requires; they derive less utility from good 1 than it costs, relative to good 2; and they got less “bang for the buck” from the last unit of good 1 they purchased than from the last unit of good 2; all of which would mean that they should shift their consumption from good 1 to good 2.